Poppy seed panic: Australian food firms stress poisoning cases ‘outside of brands’ control’ amid nationwide recalls

 Most of the symptoms observed have been serious enough to warrant medical concern, including difficulty breathing, muscle spasms, tachycardia, seizures, cardiac arrest, unconsciousness and more.

-“Anyone who has consumed the recalled products and experienced unusual and/or severe symptoms should seek immediate medical attention,” food regulator Food Standards Australia New Zealand (FSANZ) stated when implementing the nationwide recall of poppy seed brands earlier this month.
+“Anyone who has consumed the recalled products and experienced unusual and/or severe symptoms should seek immediate medical attention,” food regulator Food Standards Australia New Zealand (FSANZ) stated when implementing the nationwide recall of poppy seed brands.

 We reveal the top 10 most-read food safety and security stories from the APAC food and beverage industry in 2022, featuring news on Singapore's 2030 food security goal challenges, Thailand's cannabis safety concerns, South Korea's butterfly pea fears and more.

 The South Korean authorities have conducted food safety checks on almost 2,000 kimchi and related ingredient manufacturers ahead of the peak production season, amid public concern about hygiene and adulteration issues.

 Kimchi is considered a staple food item in South Korea where consumers have it as a side dish with just about every meal, and the major preparation and production season for this product is usually in November.

 In preparation for the 2022 major kimchi production season last year, South Korean authorities conducted thorough food safety checks on kimchi and related ingredient manufacturers throughout the country, together with the aid of local governments.

 Boiling peanuts for up to 12 hours could help overcome children’s allergic reactions, according to the results of a clinical trial at Flinders University and SAHMRI in Australia which found up to 80% of children with peanut allergy became desensitised to eating peanuts.